 Basketball player filed a complaint alleging the coach made her discuss her grades publicly, speak about her medical issues in front of the team and made comments about the player's disability status during her exit interview.
+On a team group chat including the coach, several students made comments targeting basketball player, including one who accused the basketball player of faking illness and purposefully scheduling doctors' appointments to avoid conditioning.
 The basketball player also alleged that after making her complaint to the equity office, her playing time decreased and the coach engaged in harsher coaching towards her.